 - Sports Massage

-Muscle soreness following a run can be effectively eased with massage-soft-tissue-therapy.
+Muscle soreness following a run can be effectively eased with massage.
 The massage techniques used will decrease exercise-induced inflammation, improve blood flow and reduce muscle tightness.
 Sports massage can also have an effect on the nervous system by down-regulating it to allow the muscles to relax.
 Manual therapy techniques can stimulate the lymphatic system which helps drain swelling and by-products of exercise out of the damaged muscles.
 Increased blood flow to these areas will bring new nutrient-rich blood to facilitate the repair phase following intense exercise.

 - Self-Myofascial Release